Energy Advisor, Leads Specialist

 • Holding “office hours” at various locations around the five counties in Central New York

-• Maintaining effective working relationships with community organizations, local agencies, and other partners to reach members of disadvantaged communities in our region providing as many wrap around services as possible
+• Maintaining effective working relationships with community organizations, local agencies, and other partners to stay updated on shared programs reach members of disadvantaged communities in our region providing as many services as possible

-• Assisting with the development and continuous evolution of communications and outreach materials and the outreach plan based on lessons learned in the field
+• Assisting with the development of communications and outreach materials and the outreach plan based on lessons learned in the field

-• Assisting with compiling necessary reports on hub outreach activities as needed to fulfill the hub’s reporting requirements
+• Assisting with compiling necessary reports as needed to fulfill the hub’s reporting requirements

-Location and travel requirements: This is largely a work-from-home position that will require frequent in-person presence at team meetings and at outreach events throughout Central New York.
+Location and travel requirements: This is largely a work-from-home position that will require frequent in-person presence at team meetings and occasionally at outreach events throughout Central New York.
 Candidates must reside within Onondaga, Madison, Cayuga, Oswego, or Cortland Counties.
+Energy Advisors may also work directly from the EnergySmart CNY/AGREE offices in Syracuse.

-Compensation: The annual compensation for these positions is $40,000 – $50,000, based on experience.
-We will be hiring a combination of entry-level and more experienced Energy Advisors.
-Benefits include health and dental insurance, paid personal leave, and generous vacation.
+Compensation: The annual compensation for this position is $50,000 – $56,000, based on experience.
+Benefits include 100% employer covered medical, vision, and dental insurance for self coverage, paid personal leave, and generous vacation.

 • At least 2 years prior work, intern, or volunteer experience demonstrating dependability, ability to work as part of a team, and ability to engage empathetically and politely with vulnerable members of the public

-• Patience and a desire to assist people in understanding complex options, applications, and programs
+• Ability to understand and explain complex options, applications, and programs

 • Ability to work independently, stay organized, and follow through on details in a remote working environment

-• Comfort with public speaking and engaging diverse audiences in one-to-one and group settings in person, on the phone, and over virtual meeting platforms
+• Comfort engaging diverse audiences in one-to-one and group settings in person, on the phone, and over virtual meeting platforms

 • Competency with remote meeting software, word processing (such as google docs or Microsoft office), spreadsheets, and accurately entering data into forms